Religious Pluralism and the Trinity Absolute

 Despite apparent differences, the underlying similarities among religions suggest the possibility that they may all be merely different facets of some multi-dimensional reality.
 The diversity of world religions may be rooted in the diversity of the divine life itself.
 Then, by the principle of the unity of truth, all the diverse parts of truth must fit into a compatible whole.
 There must be some form of creative pluralism or constructive interpretation that will allow all groups to agree to a “minimal consensus” of shared beliefs in a systematic unity.

 Recently, a number of theologians have suggested that the Trinity may provide the key to an inclusive theology of religions, and a new understanding of religious diversity.
 The doctrine of the Trinity can function as a metaphysical “architectonic principle” to unlock the providential purpose and meaning of religious variety, in the portrayal of the multi-dimensional nature of God.
 A deeper understanding of the Trinity might include a synthesis of all that God has revealed of himself, as contained in the wisdom of all the world’s major religions.
-Thus, an abstract version of the Trinity could be Christianity’s answer to the world need for a scaffold of pluralistic theology.
+Thus, an abstract version of the Trinity could be Christianity’s answer to the world need for a divine structure and language of pluralistic theology.

 The research gathered in this book shows how the major religions of the world map directly onto the Holy Trinity, when considered in the abstract absolute form it naturally exhibits; i.e. the Trinity Absolute.
 Indeed, One God is craftily hidden in his creation.